KQM-git/TCL/enemy-data/abyss-order/rifthounds/rifthound-whelp.md

 {% tab title="Electro" %}
 ## Thundercraven Rifthound Whelp

-The previous eras, when giant monstrous beasts descended, large swarms of these hounds would go before them to deliquesce the borders of the world and open the way.
+In times long gone, when giant monstrous beasts descended, large swarms of these hounds would go before them to deliquesce the borders of the world and open the way.

 ## Attacks